yiyah/ASM/learn_os/mbr/2_protectMode/readme.md

   * step5: jump to the code whcih LDT describe before using lldt to load LDT.

+## GATE

+* How to use call gate?

+    * step1: add descriptor, selector and code as usual.

+    * step2: add descriptor, selector about GATE.

 ## Summary

 1. What should prepare for LDT/GDT?